 It will take around 10 minutes to drive into Stroud, and around 17 to Cirencester – both centres of activity in the Cotswolds region.
 It’s not for nothing that Stroud has been called ‘the Covent Garden of the Cotswolds’.
 There’s a pleasingly eclectic mix of specialist shops, with books, antiques, vintage fashion and more, plus a thriving cultural and literary scene.
 Many writers and artists take inspiration from the stunning surroundings of the five valleys around the town.

 Another market town, and the largest in the Cotswolds, Cirencester offers beautiful parks, including the Elemental Sculpture Park, theatrical productions at the Sundial, and fascinating Roman history at the Corinium Museum.
 If you’re looking for interesting gifts to take home, head for the Corn Hall Arcade, where stallholders have all kinds of crafts on offer.
 A surfeit of cafés, bistros and coffee shops make this town a great place to hang out before you return to the American West back at Gold Rush Cabin.

-Pricing is seasonal, based on three-night weekend stays from Friday to Monday, and four-night mid-week stays, from Monday to Friday.
+Pricing is seasonal, based on two or three-night weekend stays and four-night mid-week stays, from Monday to Friday.
 Week-long stays and two-night mid-week stays from Monday to Wednesday and Wednesday to Friday are also available.